aws-samples/prescreening-clinicaltrials-genai/README.md

 Contact authors listed if your interested in the solution.

 ## Authors and acknowledgment
-Special thanks to Anurag Sharma,Priya Padate, Wale Akinfaderin, Ekta Walia Bhullar for their contributions to this project and sharing their expertise in this field.
+Special thanks to Anurag Sharma, Priya Padate, Wale Akinfaderin, Ekta Walia Bhullar for their contributions to this project and sharing their expertise in this field.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.